kjlo/hyprdrop/README.md

 ## Usage
-The better way to use it is to add as a binding to your hyprland config like this:
+The preferred way to use it is by adding it as a binding to your Hyprland config, like this:
 ```
 bind = $mainMod, U, exec, hyprdrop alacritty --class alacritty_hyprdrop
 ```